Orville Gilbert Brim Jr.: Work

-Dr. Brim joined the Russell Sage Foundation of New York City in 1955 and was named president in 1964.
+Brim joined the Russell Sage Foundation of New York City in 1955 and was named president in 1964.
 He led the foundation's successful effort to encourage the law schools at leading universities to include courses in social science research in their curricula—for example, by accompanying courses in criminal law with courses in crime and its origins.
 The concept was later extended to schools of medicine and journalism.

-In 1974, Dr. Brim was appointed president of the Foundation for Child Development.
+In 1974, Brim was appointed president of the Foundation for Child Development.
 During his twelve-year tenure he expanded the foundation's field of inquiry and support, which had been centered on welfare programs for children, to include study of their social and psychological development.
 Under his leadership, the first National Survey of Children was undertaken, in 1976, and three years later he established through the foundation a new, not-for-profit organization, Child Trends, in Washington, D.C.
-Since then, Child Trends has become the nation's leading repository and clearinghouse of past and current information about America's children, an essential resource for policymakers and scholars alike.

-After leaving the Foundation for Child Development in 1985, Dr. Brim wrote the first of his two books exploring widely known but little-studied aspects of human behavior.
+After leaving the Foundation for Child Development in 1985, Brim wrote the first of his two books exploring widely known but little-studied aspects of human behavior.
 Ambition: How We Manage Success and Failure Throughout Our Lives, was published in 1992.
 It has since been reprinted and translated into several languages.

 His second book, Look at Me!: The Fame Motive from Childhood to Death, examines the desire to be famous in people of different ages, backgrounds and social status, and how succeeding or failing to achieve fame affected their lives, both outwardly and inwardly.
 It was published in 2009.

 In 1989, The John D. and Catherine T. MacArthur Foundation asked Dr. Brim to lead the Foundation's Research Network on Successful Midlife Development, which to this day remains the most thorough and extensive examination of middle age ever carried out.
 Over the next ten years, the Network conducted dozens of separate studies of midlife drawn from interviews of more than 7,000 Americans of both sexes, aged 25 to 74.
 The basic findings, which received nationwide attention when announced in early 1999, were that Americans tend to feel younger than they really are; that, for most, "midlife crisis" is a myth, and midlife itself—especially the years 40 to 60—is a time of good health, psychic equanimity, productive activity and satisfying personal and community relationships.
-In summarizing the findings, Dr. Brim declared, "On balance, the sense we all have is that midlife is the best place to be."
+In summarizing the findings, Brim declared, "On balance, the sense we all have is that midlife is the best place to be."
 The complete findings of the MacArthur project appeared in 2004 in How Healthy Are We" A National Study of Well-Being at Midlife, a book edited by Dr. Brim with Carol D. Ryff and Ronald C. Kessler.
 A follow-up study of the original 7,000 respondents to the original network survey is currently in progress at the University of Wisconsin.